-Disabilities figure around the world is too huge to ignore, and so is their buying power.
-About 15% of the world population lives with a form of disability.
+Disabilities figures around the world are too huge to ignore, and so is their buying power.
+About 15% of the world’s population lives with a form of disability.
 20% of the American population suffers from various types of impairment, including mobility, sensory disability, and cognitive disorder.
 This group has $175 billion to spend in discretionary spending, According to the DoJ report.

 So what do I mean by when done right?